 AI changes security work by speeding up first drafts, summaries, pattern matching, and explanation.
 It does not remove accountability for access decisions, evidence handling, incident escalation, risk communication, or false-positive review.

-RoleMath's information-security AI panel uses Anthropic Economic Index context and reports 23.90% augmentation-labeled and 76.10% automation-labeled Claude usage context for the shared SOC sample.
+RoleMath's information-security AI-usage context uses Anthropic Economic Index context and reports roughly 24% augmentation-style and 76% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) context for the shared SOC sample.
 That is descriptive workflow evidence, not a job-loss forecast, hiring forecast, or personal risk score.

 What to build with Security+